-The Investment Committee's responsibilities and powers as delegated by the Board are set forth in this Charter.
+The Investment Committee's duties and responsibilities are set forth in the bylaws.
 Whenever the Investment Committee takes action, it exercises its independent judgment on an informed basis that the action is in the best interests of BPCA.
 In doing so, the Investment Committee may rely to a significant extent on information and advice provided by management and independent advisors.